xiaoyeye/TFvelo/README.md

-To apply TFvelo to other single cell data: you can define a personalized name for the dataset, and simply add the following code into the preprocess() function:
+To apply TFvelo to other single cell data: you can define a personalized name for the dataset, and simply add the following codes into the preprocess() function:
 ```
 if args.dataset_name == your_dataset_name:
   adata = ad.read_h5ad(your_h5ad_file_path)